department-of-veterans-affairs/health-apis-deployer/README.md

 - Does not contain ingress objects or load balancer routes
 - Jointly owned by the DevOps and product teams
 - Maintained in a product specific GitHub repository
-- Bundled as a docker image
+- Bundled as a tar.gz
 - Potentially used in all environments at different time

 [Read more](deployment-unit.md)